Who am I and what's this site about?

 When you subscribe to my newsletter, you also get access to a 7-day Dream Trip planner so that you can breeze through the time-consuming process of planning, plus you'll be the first to know when new BMTM Adventures tours go on sale, will get access to personal insights that don't always make it onto the blog, and any updates you may have missed.
 The emails are tailored to your interests and personal needs (just open the first one and click on the link that best describes you!).

 On the blog, I post every Sunday, Tuesday, and Thursday with inspirational posts, practical packing lists, country cost guides, how-tos, food and exercise tips, and all kinds of info about countries in every continent in the world (except for Antarctica, but we're working on that!).

 Group Adventure Trips

 A few times per year, I invite a small group of women to explore a new part of the world with me.
 Past tours included Alaska, Botswana, Namibia, Patagonia, and Peru.
-Join us in Galapagos and Iceland in 2019!
+Join us in Galapagos in 2019 and Patagonia in 2020!

 For the best look at my travel experiences, in-depth packing videos, and tutorials that make traveling (and blogging!) easier, subscribe to my YouTube channel.